 Another common challenge around global mobility is cost, moving people internationally is often seen as being expensive.
 But there is a key reason for this, global mobility teams are guilty of overspending by an incredible amount.
 I did not realise to what extent, until I moved from my home in London, to Singapore.
 When I moved, I joined on a local Singapore contract, so I received no accommodation expenses or the like.
 Singapore is a wealthy first world country, and a local Singapore salary is comparable to what I would receive in any other major city in the world.
 So, I did not require any additional add-ons.

-However, I have now been in Singapore for almost 6 years, and I have no idea how Global Mobility teams seem to come up with the numbers they quote the local Singapore team for internal moves.
+However, having spent nearly a decade in Singapore, and I have no idea how Global Mobility teams seem to come up with the numbers they quote the local Singapore team for internal moves.
 It is far too common that they quote amounts that would be the equivalent of what a Senior Manager should be expected to receive for a normal mid-level employee.
 The solution again is quite simple, there needs to be a lot more collaboration with local teams when pricing an internal move.
 The average salary in London and the average salary in Singapore are similar, as is the cost of living, therefore mobility should be quick and simple.

 Likewise, if the employee is moving to a less developed market, their current salary is likely to make them significantly better off in their new location, so they do not need a huge increase and add ons.
 Moreover, an employee moving from a less developed location to a more developed location, will be able to survive on a local salary which will be much higher than their previous salary, but some additional expenses may be needed to ensure they can rent an apartment a the beginning.
 But again, this is not a huge amount of money.